 - sado-masochistic abuse

-Note that this law applies to both classroom teachers as well as school administrators, coaches, and teacher's aids.
-This law also applies to both secondary schools and colleges.
-And it doesn't matter whether the school is private or publicly run by the Nevada Department of Education or the Nevada System of Higher Education.
+Note that NRS 201.540 applies to both classroom teachers as well as school administrators, coaches, and teacher's aids.
+This law also applies to secondary schools.
+And it doesn't matter whether the school is private or publicly run by the Nevada Department of Education.